 Most guests take their gift along to the wedding reception, where there will generally be a designated spot for it.
 If you’re attending a next-day BBQ or day-after function, then you could take it with you to that too.
-If the couple have a registry at a travel agency – such as helloworld – then you wouldn’t even need to take your gift along.
+If the couple have a registry at a travel agency – then you wouldn’t even need to take your gift along.

 Wedding gifts should be sent by three months after the ceremony.

 Are the gift options limited to those listed in the registry?

 In general no, a registry only serves as a guide for the gift giver.
 Any wedding gift will do – as long as it comes from the heart.
 The guests should have the choice whether to give a gift.
 Sometimes the most memorable and sentimental gifts are those carefully picked surprises.

 In saying that – the couple have spent a good amount of time picking the items on a registry, so I’d personally stick with the registry unless I know the couple will appreciate my out-of-the-box gift.